locationtech/geogig/workshop/_sources/workshop.txt

 .. figure:: ../img/new_feature_attributes.png

 Since we do not know the ``osm_id``, you can leave that field blank.
 The expression in the first field will assign a correlative id to the feature based on the id's used by the other features in the layer.
-Click on *OK* an the new feature will be added.
+Click on *OK* and the new feature will be added.

-that feature is still only in the editing buffer, and hasn't been stored in the database that contains the layer data.
+That feature is still only in the editing buffer and hasn't been stored in the database that contains the layer data.
 To store the changes, right-click on the layer name and select *Toggle editing* again.
 QGIS will ask you if you want to save your edits.

 .. figure:: ../img/save_edits.png